SEO

 Assess the Competition

-Sometimes you’ll find questions where the top results don’t fully answer what people are asking.
-Create comprehensive content that actually answers the question, and you can outrank established sites.
+Sometimes the top results don’t fully solve what people are searching for.
+Write content that actually answers their question completely.
+You’ll leapfrog established competitors.

 • “Houston wedding photographer for small ceremonies”